rupeshbug/end-to-end-phishing-website-detection-mlops/README.md

 #### 🧾 How Prediction Works

 The FastAPI inference endpoint accepts a CSV file containing website feature values.
-This design supports batch predictions, enabling you to classify multiple websites at once (common in real MLOps use cases).
-The system applies the saved preprocessing pipeline and model to generate phishing/legitimate predictions and returns the results as an HTML table or downloadable CSV.
+This design supports batch predictions, enabling you to classify multiple websites at once.

+After uploading the CSV and clicking Predict, the API:

+1. Applies the saved preprocessing pipeline

+2. Runs the trained model on all rows

+3. Returns an HTML table that includes:

+- Input feature values
+- Corresponding predictions (0 = phishing, 1 = legitimate)

+You can also download the prediction output.

 ### 🛠️ Tech Stack & Tools Used